aSabhyaK/log-analysis/README.md

 Planned updates:
 1. to be able to manage multiple log files at the same time.
-2. to be able to specify specific threads in specific log files to avoid the clutter.
-3. to be able to specify the log types belonging to each thread, so that in case the user is not interested in getting the INFO level logs from one particular thread, she/ he is able to do that.
+2. to be able to specify the log types belonging to each thread, so that in case the user is not interested in getting the INFO level logs from one particular thread, she/ he is able to do that.
-4. to be able to run on any platform.
+3. to be able to run on any platform.

 Update 1:
 It is now possible to specify just the folder name, and have it contain multiple log files within itself.